kariBifs/ViennaGUI/README.md

 basic GUI that allows users to add sequences either as user input or from a file.
 The user is allowed to select one of the three programs (RNAfold, RNAalifold, RNAplfold).
 The PostScript files generated are also displayed in a GUI.
 This is for local ViennaRNA.
+The application runs on Windows, Linux  and MacOS.
 <br>

 **Motivation**